-The issuance of this Certificate is not authorization to commence any works related to the project unless all other approvals from statutory, regulatory and relevant agencies are obtained.

-The Certificate shall cease to have any validity, force or effect if the activity for which the Certificate was granted, does not commence within three years from the date of issue.
+- The issuance of this Certificate is not authorization to commence any works related to the project unless all other approvals from statutory, regulatory and relevant agencies are obtained.
+The Certificate shall cease to have any validity, force or effect if the activity for which the Certificate was - The Certificate shall cease to have any validity, force or effect if the activity for which the Certificate was granted, does not commence within three years from the date of issue.